JPHere007/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Analyze the Data and identify correlation among various attributes by Applying learnings from EDA module on dataset from "Lending Club".
-- What is the background of your project?
+- Background of your project: Develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
-- What is the business probem that your project is trying to solve?
+- Business probem that this project is trying to solve: understand how consumer attributes and loan attributes influence the tendency of default.
-- What is the dataset that is being used?
+- Datset Used: Loan CSV dataset from LendingClub

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->